 2016 was a prolific year for enterprise mobile app development, and the market rose to as high as $48 billion, proving once again its massive economic potential.
-Global market research giant MarketsandMarkets™ have conducted an extensive analysis considering the mobile app market, and its results suggest a future improvement of the situation.
+Global market research giant MarketsandMarkets™ has conducted an extensive analysis considering the mobile app market, and its results suggest a future improvement of the situation.

 Here’s a sneak peek at the topics covered in the report:

-There's even more inside the report, but the key thing is all this research allows MarketsandMarkets™ to come up with an extremely market projection up until next decade.
 According to this forecast, the mobile app development market will reach $98 billion by the year 2021.

-Such data is undoubtedly encouraging for those who build the custom mobile application, but it also means the better competitive environment with more skilled opponents and strict requirements from the clients who are already used to top-class services.
+Such data is undoubtedly encouraging for those who build the custom mobile application, but it also means a better competitive environment with more skilled opponents and strict requirements from the clients who are already used to top-class services.

 Reaching customers anywhere, anytime